HAWK-Digital-Environments/HAWKI/_changelog/next.md

 [//]: # (- The main new features and changes in this version.)
 - Updated list from [available GWDG models](https://docs.hpc.gwdg.de/services/ai-services/chat-ai/models/index.html) now includes DeepSeek V4 Flash 0731
+- The new Svelte chat shows a **reasoning timeline** while an assistant answers: the model's thinking text streams in as it is produced, and native web searches appear as steps with the query and the sources that were consulted.
+OpenAI reasoning models (`reasoning.summary`), Anthropic Claude models with extended thinking (directly and via AWS Bedrock) and OpenAI/Anthropic native web search are covered; other providers keep the plain "thinking…" indicator.

 ### Quality of Life